 The coming decade will usher in a “golden era” of satellite carbon measurements from a number of space agencies creating a virtual constellation.
 In order to quantify the information provided by NASA satellites to this constellation, the successful applicant will perform Observing System Simulation Experiments at global and regional scales, develop innovative strategies to quantify uncertainty with independent observations, implement innovative diagnostic algorithms, and analyze results from satellite data.
 The appointee will present the results in conferences, publish in scientific journals, and engage with a highly interdisciplinary, multicenter scientific staff.

 Applicants should have a recent PhD in atmospheric science, or a related field.
 Strong background in carbon science, atmospheric inverse modeling, data assimilation, and atmospheric modeling is preferred.
 Excellent communication and writing skills are highly desirable.
-Candidates who have received their PhD within the past five years since the date of their application are eligible.
+Applicants may be subject to additional program requirements by NASA.
 Postdoctoral Scholar positions are awarded for a minimum of one-year period and may be renewed up to a maximum duration of three years.

 Connect with Us

 Not ready to apply?
 Connect with us for general consideration.

 JPL is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to sex, race, color, religion, national origin, citizenship, ancestry, age, marital status, physical or mental disability, medical condition, genetic information, pregnancy or perceived pregnancy, gender, gender identity, gender expression, sexual orientation, protected military or veteran status or any other characteristic or condition protected by Federal, state or local law.

 In addition, JPL is a VEVRAA Federal Contractor.